Are Treadmill Desks Safe to Use in the Workplace?

 First off, yes treadmill desks are safe to use.
 For the most part, walking on a treadmill desk poses all the same difficulties as walking elsewhere in an office, albeit with potentially more multitasking depending on the user.
 However, I'd like to think as a whole we are being more adapt to walking and multitasking what with the abundance and ease of cell phones.
 Rarely do you find someone walking down the street with a smartphone not tethered to their hand.
 Basically, walking on a treadmill desk while typing on your computer or while on a conference call is much like walking down the street while using your smartphone.
 In fact, without the added obstacles of other people, cars, bicyclers, etc. it is probably more safe.

 Even so, we understand the concern for HR in adding them into the workplace.
 After all, walking while working is a fairly new concept and few people have had the opportunity to take a treadmill desk for a test drive so to speak.
-Because of this, at LifeSpan, we have added a variety of safety features to all of our treadmill desks.
+Because of this, at LifeSpan, we have added a variety of safety features to our treadmill desks.

-Standard Treadmill Desk Safety Features
+Treadmill Desk Safety Features

 This LifeSpan exclusive feature recognizes when you stop walking and automatically